LaunchCodeEducation/lchs/src/chapters/databases/db-tips.rst

 Close the Connection
 --------------------

-In each of the examples in this chapter, we started our Python programs by opening a connection to the database.
+In each of the examples in this chapter, we start by opening a connection to the database.

 .. sourcecode:: Python

    database = sqlite3.connect('practice.db')

-Once connected, we performed several CRUD operations, and then our programs stopped.
-When a program ends, the connection to the database automatically closes.
+Once connected, we perform several CRUD operations, and then our programs stop.
+Each time our programs end, the connection to the database automatically closes.

-However, we could easily build a program that uses a loop to keep itself running.
+However, we can easily build a program that uses a loop to keep itself running.
 Our Flask applications are good examples of this.
-They wait for user input before executing tasks, but they are still running!
+They wait for user input before executing tasks, but they are always running!
 If we connect to a database in one of these programs, that connection stays active.
-This opens up some possible security issues.
+This opens up some potential security issues.

-To help prevent unauthorized access to the database, one excellent habit is to *close the connection* immediately after we finish a CRUD operation.
+To help limit access to the database, one excellent habit is to *close the connection* immediately after we finish a set of CRUD operations.

 The syntax for closing a connection is quite simple: